 - For advice on shoes, insoles, knee braces, taping to the knee, and how to use walking aids properly (to make sure you have one of the correct height).

-- Some people have found that transcutaneous electrical nerve stimulator (TENS) machines help to ease pain from OA.
+Some people have found that transcutaneous electrical nerve stimulator (TENS) machines help to ease pain from osteoarthritis.
 A TENS machine delivers small electrical pulses to the body via electrodes placed on the skin.

 Osteoarthritis Management Options